Dashed Monoids and Categorical Groups

-Welcome!
-This repository contains a Lean4 formalization of concepts from my thesis on the Symmetrization of Categorical Groups, focusing on the categorical analogue of group abelianization.
-The project is designed to be accessible to both mathematicians and computer scientists interested in formal methods.
+Welcome!!
+This repository contains a Lean4 formalization of concepts from my PhD thesis on the Symmetrization of Categorical Groups, focusing on the categorical analogue of group abelianization.

 For questions or feedback, feel free to reach out at parab.7@osu.edu.